CenIII/CC-Panorama/README.md

 # CC-Panorama
-An multi-image stitching algorithm that's robust to outliers.
+An multi-image stitching algorithm that can deal with outlier images.

 ## Features
 - Allow as many input images as possible.